-- Participating in venture capital initiatives to raise awareness of OCGC's mandate and potential investment opportunities in Ontario, as well as to gather further market intelligence to support venture capital public policies and gather data on opportunities generated; - Working with the Ministry on venture capital public policies to support Ontario's efforts to strengthen the venture capital ecosystem in Ontario; and, - Seeking to enhance the venture capital community's awareness of the full range of other government initiatives that complement the OCGC's mandate.
+- Participating in venture capital initiatives to raise awareness of potential investment opportunities in Ontario, as well as to gather further market intelligence to support venture capital public policies and gather data on opportunities generated; - Working with the Ministry on venture capital public policies to support Ontario's efforts to strengthen the venture capital ecosystem in Ontario; and, - Seeking to enhance the venture capital community's awareness of the full range of other government and private sector initiatives that support venture capital and innovation within the province.

-To that end, OCGC participated in several events this past fiscal year to increase the profile of its portfolio companies and to support Ontario emerging technology companies in gaining access to the broader investment community.
-OCGC proactively engaged with investors at Canada's Venture Capital and Private Equity Association (CVCA) Annual Conference, participated in the first Venture North conference and attended numerous events hosted by the Canadian Innovation Exchange, the National Angel Capital Organization, C100, the Toronto Stock Exchange, Ontario Centres of Excellence, and several accelerators and incubators.
+To that end, OCGC participated in several events this past fiscal year and proactively engaged with investors to increase the profile of its portfolio companies and to support Ontario emerging technology companies in gaining access to the broader investment community.
+Events included:

+- Canada's Venture Capital and Private Equity Association (CVCA) Annual Conference; - 18th Annual Canadian Private Equity Summit; - Cantech Investment Conference; - Second Annual Venture North Conference; and - A number of important forums, panels, round tables, and conferences hosted by industry stakeholders such as the Canadian Innovation Exchange, the National Angel Capital Organization, C100, the Toronto Stock Exchange, Ontario Centres of Excellence, and several accelerators and incubators.